 Here’s the true story this spider photo reminded me of:

-When I first moved into my little 1930s house eleven years ago, every once in awhile I would walk into the living room and notice, in the periphery of my vision, what looked to be a dark smudge up on the wall near the ceiling.
+When I first moved into my little 1920s house in 2006, every once in awhile I would walk into the living room and notice, in the periphery of my vision, what looked to be a dark smudge up on the wall near the ceiling.
 By the time I’d actually move my eyes to focus on the ‘smudge,’ nothing would be there, so I thought it was merely my imagination.
 This would occur perhaps once a year or so.

 I was on a ‘cleaning frenzy’ one night (about 3 years ago) and moving quickly around the house with my vintage Electrolux canister vacuum cleaner using the hose with a small attachment and vacuuming all the nooks and crevices along the floor.
 I flung open a folding louvered wood door leading into the living room to vacuum the little area on the floor where dust bunnies gather.

-As I focus, I realize that it is a gigantic wolf spider mother surrounded by hundreds of little baby spiders!
+As I focus, I realize that it is a gigantic wolf spider mother surrounded by hundreds of frolicking little baby spiders!
 Next to my BED!
-Then I watched all the babies jump on their mother’s back.
+As I watched, all the babies ran to their mother and jumped on her back.
 It was a most amazing thing to see.

 Luckily for me, I’ve been a lifesaver-of-spiders for most of my life and I knew exactly what to do.
 That mother spider was waiting for the ‘bus’ to go outside!
-That was a bus I was driving.
-I ran into the kitchen and got a plastic cup and a piece of plastic laminate that I use for just this purpose.
-I ran back to the mother spider, and she and all of her babies were there waiting patiently.
+And that was a bus I was driving.
+I ran into the kitchen and got a plastic cup and a square postcard of a mandala with plastic laminate that I use for just this purpose.
+I ran back to the mother spider, and she and all of her babies were there waiting for me patiently.
 I carefully slid the plastic laminate under her (she was most cooperative and took some steps onto it too.)
 She and her babies were very calm as I covered them with the plastic cup.

 And most definitely, that wolf spider had been MY roommate for almost 8 years!
 And I’m really happy that she knew that I couldn’t be having hundreds of her babies living in my bedroom!
 What a smart spider mother!